SpokezGame/build-space/README.md

 # 3) Model

-This website currently uses 3 entities : Tutorial ([Objet]), TutorialLibrary ([Inventaire]) and TutorialSet ([Gallerie]).
+This website currently uses 3 entities : Tutorial ([Objet]), Library ([Inventaire]) and Theme ([Gallerie]).

 - The goal of Tutorial is obvious.

-- The goal of TutorialLibrary is to list the tutorials of one author.
+- The goal of Library is to list the tutorials of one author.

-- The goal of TutorialSet is to create a collection tutorials, sorted by a specific theme.
+- The goal of Theme is to create a collection tutorials, sorted by a specific theme.

 # 4) Routes